Souradeep2233/HandWritten_digits_recognition_system/README.md

 - 👋 Hi, I’m @Souradeep2233
-- 👀 I’m interested in competitive coding
+- 👀 I’m interested in Machine Learning,Deep Learning and Neural Networks.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...